SallySoul/regexc/src/README.md

   This module contains some generic helper functions.

-### documentation_server.pl
+### _Other Source Files_

-  This file is run by the `doc_server` target in the Makefile.
+#### interface.pl

-In addition, there is the `interface.pl`, however this contains the main entry point so it is not loaded by the doc server (for now).
+  This contains the optparse application as well as the main entry point for the regexc distributable.
+  This file should problably get broken up for testability.